 The next step is to introduce the rats in neutral territory, which should be someplace where the resident rats are not used to playing.
 The bathtub is a good place.
 This will give them a chance to become acquainted without the residents feeling the need to defend their territory.
-Another technique that can work is to take the rats for a car ride in a neutral carrier.

 The next step is to let them interact in an area where the residents are used to playing.
 Watch them carefully, because this is where some fighting may break out.
 It may also help if you put the new rat(s) in your lap along with the other rats.
 By holding everyone at the same time, it may let the residents know that YOU have already accepted the new rat.

 If one of the residents persists in being aggressive toward a new rat, be sure you let the resident know that you are displeased with this behavior.
 Tell him or her, “No,” in a firm voice, and “be nice, I want you to get along.”
 If the aggressive behavior persists, try tapping the aggressive rat on the head firmly.
 You can also try immediately returning the aggressor to his or her cage for unwanted behavior.